 The autosampler executes all tasks associated with drawing the sample from the sample vial, injecting it into the LC system, and washing the needle and injectors.

-- Supported Autosampler Models - About Autosampler Methods - Autosampler Method Overview - Basic Tips to Create a TriPlus or Accela Open Autosampler Method - Accessing the Autosampler Method Editors - Working with Autosampler (AS) Methods - Adding and Deleting Autosampler Method Steps (Accela Open and TriPlus) - Entering Information in the Method Info Pane (Accela Open) - Editing Autosampler Step Types (Accela Open and TriPlus) - Autosampler Step Types (Accela Open and TriPlus) - Editing the Autosampler Method for Maximum Throughput - Autosampler Method Timing Options - Using a Default Method (Accela Open) - Importing the AS Method from an Instrument Method - Importing an Aria OS Autosampler Method - Assigning the Injector (Accela Open and TriPlus) - Saving the Method - · Converting Legacy Accela Open AS Methods to TriPlus
+The Transcend DSX-1 Dried Spot Module (DSM) desorbs dried samples from a paper card and injects them into an LC flow path.

+- Supported Autosampler Models

+- About Autosampler Methods

+- Autosampler Method Overview

+- Basic Tips to Create a TriPlus or Accela Open Autosampler Method

+- Access the Autosampler Method Editors

+- Working with Autosampler (AS) Methods

+- Create AS Methods for Your Configuration

+- Adding and Deleting Autosampler Method Steps (Accela Open and TriPlus)

+- Entering Information in the Method Info Pane (Accela Open)

+- Editing Autosampler Step Types (Accela Open and TriPlus)

+- Autosampler Step Types (Accela Open and TriPlus)

+- Editing the Autosampler Method for Maximum Throughput

+- Autosampler Method Timing Options

+- Using a Default Method (Accela Open)

+- Importing the AS Method from an Instrument Method

+- Importing an Aria OS Autosampler Method

+- Assigning the Injector (Accela Open and TriPlus)

+- Saving the Method

+- Converting Legacy Accela Open AS Methods to TriPlus